How to Help an Alcoholic Family Member

 How can family members help a person who is out of control of their drinking?

 Stop hiding the problem.
 If you have been keeping it a secret, stop doing so.
-Tell other close family members, the family doctor, your family priest, others in a good position to provide real help and support.
+Tell other close family members, the family doctor, your family priest or minister, others in a good position to provide real help and support.
 If everyone close to the scene or who can provide real help knows about it, then the problem can be faced.

 - Assemble support.
 Plan to talk to the alcohol-addicted person with whichever family members they respect the most and who can be the calmest.